Qiskit/RFCs/####-release_cycle.md

 ### Git branching model

-TODO
+Before the release of a major `X.0`, the last minor `X-1.Y` should be tagged in the `stable/X-1.Y`.
+Two weeks before the release `X.0` the branch `next/X` should be merged into `main` (probably not necessary the first time).
+Then `stable/X.0` is branched from `main`, as well as `next/X+1`.
+In `stable/X.0`, `X.0.0rc1` is tagged and release.
+Two week later, at stable release time, `X.0.0` is tagged on `stable/X.0` and released.

+Similarly, two week before the release of `Y` minor, a `stable/X.Y` branch from `main` is created, from where `X.Y.0rc1` is tagged.
+When stable `X.Y.0` will be released (two weeks later), the label is on `stable/X.Y`.

+All changes, including bug fixes, with backward compatibility are PRed with `main` as base.
+Bugfix PRs that are possible to port to stable should be tagged as `stable-backport-potential` and a bot ports them to `stable/X.Y` (where `Y` is the last minor).
+At undefined time, a new patch release `X.Y.Z` is tagged on `stable/X.Y` and released.

- * Removals/breaking changes can be PRed at any point against `next/X+1` branch.
+Non-backward compatible changes, including removal of deprecated code, can be PRed at any point against `next/X+1` branch.

- * Regularly, `main` should be merge into `next/X+1` to keep it up-to-date.
+Regularly, `main` should be merge into `next/X+1` to keep it up-to-date.
 The suggestion is for every minor release, at least.

 ### Suggested upgrade path